GordonMatthewson/EPrimeLabJack/README.md

 2. Sets all pins to a factory default condition
 3. Sets all ports (including the EIO ports, if you have a CB15) as digital outputs

-This function is defined in the package file, but it needs to be initialized to actually perform these operations.
+This function is defined in the user script, but it needs to be initialized to actually perform these operations.
 Adding

 InitLabJack